 Myth: HARP Qualifications Are so Complex, No One Can Qualify

 While HARP does have specific qualifications, many homeowners would be surprised to find out that they meet the requirements just fine.
-Here are the requirements listed as clear as possible from MakingHomeAffordable.com, but we’ll break them down a little more for clarity.
+Let’s break down the HARP requirements for a little more clarity.

 - The mortgage must be owned or guaranteed by Freddie Mac or Fannie Mae.